 CubeSats and SmallSats provide a cost-effective, high return on investment for conducting science missions by using miniaturized scientific instruments and bus components.
 Higher data rate CubeSats are transitioning away from Amateur Radio bands to S- and X-bands in the near and mid-term and Ka-band in the long term, now requiring CubeSat communication hardware standardization and compatibility with NEN and SN.
 Based on a high-level communication architecture for future space-to-ground CubeSat communication proposed within NASA/GSFC,

 Results of the CubeSat NEN (Near Earth Network) and SN (Space Network) support analysis are provided.
 CubeSat constellation concept and ISL (Intersatellite Link) CDMA (Coded Division Multiple Access) signal model and trades study are discussed.
 A simulation model with power and bandwidth efficient signal schemes to study CubeSat maximum achievable data rate for NEN space science X-band downlink 10 MHz channel is presented and the results are discussed.
-Results of NEN CubeSat Ka-band end-to-end communication analysis using portable antenna system are summarized.
+Results of NEN CubeSat Ka-band end-to-end communication analysis using a portable antenna system are summarized.